Almaty Nightlife: Best Bars, Clubs & Live Music

 Almaty nightlife centers on three main areas: Dostyk Avenue for upscale cocktail bars and lounges, the Abay/Tole Bi corridor for mid-range bars and live music, and the Esentai district for premium clubs and rooftop venues.
 According to the Almaty Tourism Board, Kazakhstan’s largest city has Central Asia’s most developed going-out scene.
 Bars open from 6 PM, clubs peak between midnight and 4 AM, and a typical night out costs 8,000–20,000 KZT ($16–40) per person including drinks, entry, and a taxi home.

 If you are planning a trip to Almaty, the nightlife alone justifies staying at least two or three nights.
 The city is secular, alcohol is fully legal and widely available, and a young professional class of nearly two million people (according to Kazakhstan Bureau of National Statistics data) has built a genuine urban night culture.
-From craft cocktail bars run by award-winning mixologists to underground techno clubs and private karaoke rooms, Almaty covers every taste.
+From late-night bars to mainstream dance clubs and private karaoke rooms, Almaty covers every taste.
+According to Wikipedia’s entry on Almaty, the city is Kazakhstan’s largest urban centre and former capital with a population exceeding 2 million.
 This guide names specific venues, explains what each area is known for, and gives you the practical details: costs, dress codes, safety, and the best nights of the week.

 Best Nightlife Areas in Almaty